Topological insulators and geometry of vector bundles: Charge pumping and topology

 \section{Charge pumping and topology}

-Suppose that the Hamiltonian of 1D crystal undergoes a periodic adiabatic evolution, controlled by the parameter $p$, so that $\hat H(p+2\pi) = \hat H(p)$.
-Consider the trajectory of some Wannier center as a function of $p$.
-Since the process is periodic in $p$, the final position of the Wannier center must coincide with the initial one (up to a lattice constant).
-Thus the Wannier center can either return to its initial position, or shift into similar position inside another unit cell.
-In the latter case, the variation $\hat H(p)$ is said to describe an \defn{adiabatic charge pump}, also known as \defn{Thouless pump} \cite{Thouless1983}.
+Suppose that the Bloch Hamiltonian $\hat H_k(p)$ of a one-dimensional two-band crystal undergoes an adiabatic evolution, which is controlled by the parameter $p$.
+Then the Zak phase \eqref{Eq:ZakPhase} associated with the valence band eigenstates is also a function of $p$.
+In this section, we discuss an important special case when the evolution is \emph{periodic}, that is,

-From the discussion in the previous section, we know that the electric polarization can be equivalently described by putting a point charge in the position of a Wannier center.
-Thus the shift of a Wannier center between two cells corresponds to the current through the boundary between the cells.
-Moreover, the point-charge model of polarization suggests that the total charge pumped during the cycle must be quantized in units of $e$.
+Consider the trajectory of some Wannier center during one period of the evolution.
+Since the process is periodic in $p$, the final position of the Wannier center must coincide with the initial one.
+For an ordinary $\R$-valued scalar, such as a coordinate of a charged particle, this would mean that the total shift of the particle is zero.
+However, the coordinate of the Wannier center has a different character: due to the gauge ambiguity, it is natural to consider the lattice of all Wannier centers (see Sec.~\ref{Sec:Pquantum}).
+Now, such periodic lattice can shift by several lattice constants in one direction and yet return to its initial state.
+If this is the case, the variation $\hat H(p)$ is said to describe an \defn{adiabatic charge pump}, also known as the \defn{Thouless pump} \cite{Thouless1983}.
+In this section, we will characterize charge pumps by a topological invariant.
+Then, we will consider what happens at the ends of a finite crystal, which works as a charge pump in the bulk.